-GRED 578 - @Practicum in Middle School Mathematics (2) Students will observe, tutor and teach mathematics in a middle school (grades 5-6).
-Summer.
+GRED 578 Practicum in Middle School Mathematics (2) Students will observe, tutor and teach mathematics in a middle school (grades 5-6).
+Offered summer.

-GRED 579 - @Practicum in Secondary School Mathematics (2) Students will observe, tutor and teach mathematics in a secondary school (grades 9-12).
-Fall.
+GRED 579 Practicum in Secondary School Mathematics (2) Students will observe, tutor and teach mathematics in a secondary school (grades 9-12).
+Offered fall.